dotnet/orleans/Step-by-step-Tutorials/My-First-Orleans-Application.md

 ```

-One of the important things is choosing a Key type for your grains, in this example we are using Integer there are Guids, strings and various compound keys that may meet your needs.
+One of the important things is choosing a Key type for your grains, in this example we are using the Integer Key type.
+There are also Guids, strings and various compound keys that may meet your needs.

 Additionally, Orleans relies on TPL tasks in the interface method's return type -- an essential means to achieving scalability in the lightweight Orleans programming model is to use asynchronous I/O everywhere, and Orleans forces you to do so.
 Use `Task` or `Task<T>` as the return type of all methods of communication interfaces.